oss/shrunk/backend/doc/backend_tutorial.rst

 Setting up Mongo
 ----------------

-First, install MongoDB.
+Now, install MongoDB.
 Shrunk uses MongoDB v4.x.
 On CentOS, this can be accomplished by following the official `instructions <https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/>`__.

 After you have installed mongodb, start and enable it with: